"Blizzard of the century" kills dozens but conditions expected to improve

 In New York state, authorities described ferocious conditions, particularly in Buffalo, with hours-long whiteouts, bodies being discovered in vehicles and under snow banks, and emergency personnel going "car to car" searching for survivors.

-Speaking at a news conference Monday, Erie County executive Mark Poloncarz said the county's death toll would probably surpass the one from Buffalo's infamous blizzard of 1977, when nearly 30 people died.
+"Buffalo has been ground zero of this storm," Mayor Byron Brown said at a briefing Tuesday.
+"These are not normal snowfall conditions.
+This is a historic storm."

+Buffalo Police Commissioner Joseph A. Gramaglia said it was likely additional victims will still be found.

-With most of Buffalo still "impassable," he joined New York Gov. Kathy Hochul in warning residents to bunker down and stay in place.
+With most of the city still "impassable," Erie County Executive Mark Poloncarz joined New York Gov. Kathy Hochul in warning residents to bunker down and stay in place.

 Hochul said some western New York towns got walloped with "30 to 40 inches of snow overnight" into Monday, and the National Weather Service said up to 9 more inches could fall in some areas through Tuesday.